 Traditionally, these buyouts were done manually.
 However, technological progress has enabled these transactions to be automated; thus, programmatic advertising plays a vital role.

-These solutions aggregate and automate the process from serving the best ad space to the highest bidders based on the estimated impressions and depending on the bidding type, such as RTB, header bidding, in-app header bidding, and other programmatic deals.
+These solutions aggregate and automate the process of serving the best ad space to the highest bidders, based on estimated impressions and the bidding type, such as RTB, header bidding, in-app header bidding, and other programmatic deals.

-However, the inventory can also bypass the auction through Programmatic Guaranteed (PG), which automates the Request for Proposal and thus enables 1:1 negotiation between advertisers and publishers.
+However, the inventory can also bypass the auction via Programmatic Guaranteed (PG), which automates the Request for Proposal process and enables 1:1 negotiation between advertisers and publishers.

 The Significance of Ad Inventory

-Ad inventory determines how much ad space is available on a publisher’s website, app, or digital product for the advertiser to promote its goods and services to potential or existing customers.
+Ad inventory refers to the amount of ad space available on a publisher’s website, app, or digital product for an advertiser to promote its goods and services to potential or existing customers.

-Another essential aspect is that ad inventory usually has a limited quantity, especially the premium inventory, so the bidding process is competitive.
+Another essential aspect is that ad inventory is usually limited, especially premium inventory, so bidding is competitive.

 Also, the inventory directly affects publishers’ revenue, as their main goal is to sell ad space within their digital products, websites, apps, and other services.